 - Further, I am going to show you what lighting I use and where you can buy it.

 - What you should not do!

-There is one mistake most people make when it comes to reptile lighting: They think that that every lighting will spend light and warmth.
-However that is not the case.
+There is one mistake most people make when it comes to reptile lighting: They think that every lighting will spend light and warmth.
+However, that is not the case.
 Not every lamp will provide warmth and a lot of lamps which provide warmth do not really provide enough light.

 So other than Hugh Jackman, bearded dragons can´t get too much light.

-However you should know that bearded dragons need UV lighting to stay healthy.
-If they do not get UV lighting it will have an huge impact on their behavior and on their mental well-being and they will get sick.
+However, you should know that bearded dragons need UV lighting to stay healthy.
+If they do not get UV lighting it will have a huge impact on their behavior and on their mental well-being and they will get sick.

 Providing the right UV light prevents metabolic bone disease.
 It promotes the synthesis of Vitamin D3.
 Without that, their bones will become soft and that will cause deformation of the bones and so on and so forth.

 So here is the lighting (click here) I recommend for that plus the fixing, which you are also going to need.

 This lighting does not only provide UVB, but it also provides a good looking white light and as I said, you wanna make sure that your bearded dragon gets enough light.